 Then choose Change > Extract data using loom layout from the Save cards for production window.
 If the settings are correct, you get all the extraction steps from the above with one mouse click.
 Now you can continue directly with settings of the simulation parameters.

 If you have more cards, which correspond to the same loom layout, you can use the Automatic extract function from the Change menu.

 When you load a jacquard card file from the Card browser, ArahWeave will automatically extract the weave data from the card.
-Window Save cards for production does not need to be open.
+The Save cards for production window does not need to be open.
 Fix the simulation, save the fabric, and load another card… It can’t get much easier than this.
 Or maybe it can!
-If you are a normal weaver with limited number of warps, you can previously save all the warps you use, and then load the warp after extracting the cards.
+If you are a normal weaver with a limited number of warps, you can previously save all the warps you use, and then load the warp after extracting the cards.
 So you do not need to set the warp yarns, colors, density, total number of threads in warp, … every time.

-Our bag of tricks is not yet empty, we have special tools for converting 10.000 jacquard files into fabric simulation in automatic way.
+Our bag of tricks is not yet empty, we have special tools for converting 10.000 jacquard files into fabric simulation in an automatic way.
 Yes, we already did it.
 But we do not want to try your patience any longer, just so that you know who to call, if you would ever need that.